bredele/hangout/README.md

 hangout
 =====

-  A secured peer to peer video application.
+  A secured peer to peer video application in your browser.

-  Hangout is an experiment and is not ready yet.
-I hope having something working correctly in the next few days.

 ## Installation